 In sum, our findings suggest that when people perceive the disruption caused by pandemic-related racial discrimination, and they are able to respond to it with resilience, they simultaneously report better overall psychological health.
 Notably, being unaware of increasing online harassment doesn't mitigate its negative emotional and psychological effects among Asian Americans, as our first key finding shows.
 Instead, decreased attention to online racism seems to inhibit the activation of resilience and any subsequent positive impacts on psychological wellbeing.

-For more details on the study (including additional results and description of methodology), please download the full Racism & Resilience White Paper, the first in the SMART Labs' COVID-19 Research Series.
+For more details on the study (including additional results and description of methodology), please download the full Racism & Resilience White Paper, the first in the SMART Labs' Online Hate Research Series.